gvishaal7/syndicate/README.md

 ![DB Schema](https://i.imgur.com/k92KVw8.png "DB Schema")

 The 'time_added' column helps in keeping track of the newly added events to the table.
-It makes retrieving data that was added in the last 1hour.
+It makes retrieving data that was added in the last 1 hour easier.

 Asumption: